renpy/renpy/sphinx/source/translation.rst

 * If :var:`config.language` is set, that language is used.
 * If the game has ever chosen a language in the past, that language is used.
+* If this is the first time the game has been run, :var:`config.default_language` is used.
+(This defaults to the None language.)
 * Otherwise, the None language is used.

 Translation Actions, Functions, and Variables